-Compensation paid by the Fund for advisory services, administrative services, transfer agency-related services, and, if applicable, Section 529 program management services, over the specified periods is set forth below.
+Compensation paid by the Fund for advisory services, administrative services, transfer agency-related services, Section 529 program management services (if applicable), and the amount of Shareholder Servicing Payments paid by MFSC to Service Providers, over the specified periods is set forth below.
+The amount paid by the Fund for transfer agency-related services includes reimbursements for expenses incurred by MFSC on behalf of the Fund.